-- (2) Subject to paragraph 8, 9 and 17, the amount of each such allowance shall be the amount specified against that special responsibility in that schedule. - (3) Any Councillor who, by virtue of holding more than one office, would otherwise become eligible to receive more than one Special Responsibility Allowance, shall be entitled to receive the highest Special Responsibility Allowance only.
+- (1) For each year a Special Responsibility Allowance shall be paid to those Councillors who hold the special responsibilities in relation to the Authority that are specified in the Schedule to this Scheme. - (2) Subject to paragraph 9 (Civic Dignitaries Allowance) and 10 (Dependents' Carers' Allowance), the amount of each such allowance shall be the amount specified against that special responsibility in that Schedule. - (3) Any Councillor who, by virtue of holding more than one office, would otherwise become eligible to receive more than one Special Responsibility Allowance, shall be entitled to receive the highest Special Responsibility Allowance only.

-5. Leader of the Opposition Group(s)
+6. Minority Group Leader(s)

-The SRA for a single Leader of the Opposition would be as specified in the schedule to this scheme.
-When there are two minority groups, each Leader's SRA would be proportionate to the SRA of a single Leader of the Opposition.
-An Opposition Leader's SRA would be payable to no more than two minority groups.
+The SRA for a single Minority Group Leader would be as specified in the Schedule to this Scheme.
+When there are two minority groups, each Leader's SRA would be proportionate to the SRA of a single Minority Group Leader.
+An Minority Group Leader's SRA would be payable to no more than two minority groups.